beego/beedoc/en-US/mvc/controller/filter.md

 beego.InsertFilter("/user/:id([0-9]+)", beego.BeforeRouter, FilterUser)
 ```
 ## Filter Implementation UrlManager
 Context.Input has new feature `RunController` and `RunMethod` from beego1.1.2.
-So we can control the router in our filter and skip the beego's router rule.
+So we can control the router in our filter and skip the Beego's router rule.

 For example: